HealthPixel/healthpixel/README.md

 After consultations or treatments, healthcare professionals can easily update patient records with new test results, diagnoses, or treatments.
 This ensures that the latest medical information is always available for future visits.

 4. Real-Time Patient Access
-Patients can securely view their medical information in real time through read-only API endpoints.
+Patients can securely view their medical information in real time through unique, secure links provided by healthcare professionals.
 This feature eliminates the need for a traditional login interface while maintaining data security.

 ## API Endpoints
 HealthPixel offers a set of RESTful API endpoints for managing patient records, user authentication, and data access: